uboslinux/ubos-website/content/docs/developers/tutorials/first-app-with-docker.md

 PHP web application as a standalone {{% gl app %}} on UBOS Linux.
 You don't need to install any development tools, because you will be using Docker containers running UBOS Linux to build and run the {{% gl app %}}.

+We will be using the "{{% pageref "/docs/developers/tutorials/toyapps/" "Glad-I-Was-Here" %}}" toy guestbook {{% gl App %}}, because it is very easy to understand.

 This tutorial should take about 20-30 minutes.